 Figure 1 – Fundamental GNSS SDR Data Collection Topologies

-Single Band, Single Stream, Single Files
+Single Band, Single Stream, Single File / Multiple Files

-.a illustrates the simplest data collection topology that can exist.
+Figure 1.a illustrates the simplest data collection topology that can exist.
 This is when a single contiguous region of RF spectrum (referenced henceforth as a ‘band’) is down-converted and sampled to produce a single data stream that is then written to a single data file.

 For this and all subsequent topologies, the data stream may contain samples that are either real or complex valued depending on whether intermediate frequency (IF) or baseband sampling is used, respectively.
 These samples are packed according to a repetitive pattern.
 The repetitive pattern may also comprise of other information at the beginning and/or end of a fixed number of samples.
 This may include non-sample data such as headers and footers which, for example, may be used for data integrity check purposes.
 In this topology, this formatted data stream is written to one and only one file.
+However, some systems prefer to write the formatted data stream into several data files as shown in Figure 1.b.

 Multi-Band, Single Stream, Single File

-.b is identical to .a in terms of how the data stream may be formed and written to disk, except the data stream contains information from more than one RF band.
-An example of this topology is a direct RF sampling front-end architecture that intentionally aliases multiple bands to fall next to each other at baseband.
+Figure 1.c is identical to Figure 1.a in terms of how the data stream may be formed and written to disk, except the data stream contains information from more than one RF band.
+An example of this topology is a direct RF sampling front-end architecture that intentionally aliases multiple bands such that they appear next to each other at baseband.
 In this case, some bands may be spectrally inverted as a result of the digital down-conversion process.

 Multi Stream, Single File

-.c illustrates a topology where multiple sample streams are combined into a single formatted data stream and written to a single file.
+Figure 1.d illustrates a topology where multiple sample streams are combined into a single formatted data stream and written to a single file.
 The formatted data stream may contain additional information as described in 4.1.
-Each sample stream represents a distinct time series that is independent from any and all others (independent in a mathematical time series sense, not in a statistical sense).
+Each sample stream represents a distinct time series that is independent from any and all others (i.e. independent in a mathematical time series sense, not in a statistical sense).

 NOTE: